Bullying directly affects students’ ability to learn.

 Bullying is not a “rite of passage” but a serious threat to student safety and well-being.

-- Some say bullying makes children tougher and is not a serious problem, but the reality is that students who are bullied are more likely to be depressed and/or suicidal.
-Student safety is at risk, and schools and communities have an obligation to protect their students.
+- Some say bullying makes children tougher and is not a serious problem, but the reality is that students who are bullied are more likely to report increased negative effects to their emotional and physical health.

 - Students, parents, educators, and communities all have a responsibility to address bullying in schools, on line and in communities.